aboerzel/Behavioral-Cloning/README.md

 ![alt text][model_architecture]

-The implementation can be found in [model.py](model.py) lines 151-185.
+The implementation can be found in [model.py](model.py) lines 140-176.

 #### Attempts to reduce overfitting in the model
-The model was trained and validated on different data sets to ensure that the model was not overfitting ([model.py](model.py) line 48).
+The model was trained and validated on different data sets to ensure that the model was not overfitting ([model.py](model.py) line 39).
 And the model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-I also used image normalization, image cropping and a dropout layer for regularization ([model.py](model.py) lines 151-185).
+I used image normalization, image cropping and a dropout layer for regularization ([model.py](model.py) lines 140-176).
+Also I used L2-regularisation on each convolutional and each fully connected layer to combat overfitting ([model.py](model.py) lines 157-173).

 Further I used an EarlyStopping-callback to stop the training process automatically if the value-loss has not improved over some epochs.
-And a ModelCheckpoint-callback to save only the best trained model ([model.py](model.py) lines 192-197).
+And a ModelCheckpoint-callback to save only the best trained model ([model.py](model.py) lines 179-188).

 #### Model parameter tuning
 Here are the parameters for tuning the model and the training process.